-The provision of clinical care in the Department of Neurology and Cognitive Neuroscience provides an opportunity for vertical integration into student education in the baccalaureate-medical degree program at the UMKC School of Medicine.
+The provision of clinical care in the Department of Neurology provides an opportunity for vertical integration into student education in the baccalaureate-medical degree program at the UMKC School of Medicine.
 The goal is to have neurology faculty engaged with the Docent Units early in the medical education process with continued exposure in basic neuroscience and in clinical neurology rotations.
 Refer to the UMKC School of Medicine website for additional detail.

 Basic Science Courses